 add 1 teaspoon of apple cider vinegar,

-let sit for at least 8 hours.
+let it sit for at least 24 hours.

 Pretty simple, right?

-Why yes you can, and I do when we are traveling in our little 5thwheel.
-The cooking time will pretty much be the same, depending upon your stove-top model.
-It may also require a more hands-on approach.
+A stove-top model may require a more hands-on approach.
 Speaking from personal experience, my stove-top does not hold the pressure at tightly as the electric model.
-Therefore, I am careful to keep a close watch to prevent scorching...
+Therefore, I am careful at the end of the cooking time to keep a close watch to prevent scorching...

 Ingredients needed for this recipe: